The Importance of Structure

 |In the fifth seal, we see that God’s people are about to face a period of martyrdom.|

-|At the end of the week, this wicked ruler is destroyed.||In the sixth seal, we see God’s wrath coming to the earth.|
+|At the end of the week, this wicked ruler and his worldwide kingdom is destroyed.||In the sixth seal, the wicked people on earth face the day of God’s wrath.|

 |Time, times, and half a time||The Trumpets|

-|This includes a 3 1/2 year period where a wicked ruler causes the the saints to be murdered and Israel to be attacked.||In the the context of the trumpets we see that Israel will face attack for 3 1/2 years (the 42 months of Rev 11:2), that attempts will be made to kill their two leaders, with the wicked ruler eventually succeeding (Rev 11:7).
+|This includes a 3 1/2 year period where God’s people (including Israel) is under attack and saints are murdered.||In the context of the trumpets we see that Israel being attacked for 3 1/2 years (the 42 months of Rev 11:2), that attempts will be made to kill their two leaders, with the wicked ruler eventually succeeding (Rev 11:7).
 Also, the people of earth will be unrepentant about their murders (Rev 9:21).|

-|This period is called “time, times, and half a time“.||The wicked ruler mentioned in the context of the trumpets (the beast of Rev 11:7) is described in more detail later, and we see that he shall reign for 42 months while he conquers the saints (Rev 13:5-7).
-During that same time, Israel will be attacked and defended by God for a period of time called “time, times, and half a time” (Rev 12:14).
+|This period is called “time, times, and half a time“.||The wicked ruler mentioned in the context of the trumpets (the beast of Rev 11:7) is described in more detail in chapters 12 and 13.
+We see that he shall reign for 42 months while he conquers the saints (Rev 13:5,7).
+During that same time, Israel will be attacked, but they will be defended by God for the period of time called “time, times, and half a time” (Rev 12:14).
 It appears that the angel we see in the trumpets (Rev 10:5-6) is the same (or similar) angel we saw declaring “time, times, and half a time” in Daniel 12:7.|

-|At then end of this time, the wicked ruler’s kingdom is destroyed and the kingdom of God will reign on earth.||In the context of the trumpets, an angel declares that all things spoken by the prophets will be completed in the seventh trumpet (Rev 10:7).
+|At the end of this time, the wicked ruler’s kingdom is destroyed and the kingdom of God will reign on earth.||In the context of the trumpets, an angel declares that all things spoken by the prophets will be completed in the seventh trumpet (Rev 10:7).
 In the seventh trumpet, the wrath of God comes against the enraged nations, the kingdom of God comes to earth, and Christ begins to reign (Rev 11:15-18).|

 |Day of the Lord||The Bowls|

-|This will be the time of God’s wrath.||The bowls are introduced as being the completion of the wrath of God (Rev 15:1,7).|
+|This will be the time of God’s wrath.||The bowls are introduced as being the wrath of God (Rev 15:7, Rev 16:1).|

 |The sun and moon go dark.||The fifth bowl describes darkness.|